PaulieScanlon/gatsby-shared-functions/README.md

 # gatsby-shared-functions

-A demo repo showing how to share and reuse Serverless Functions
+A demo repo showing how to share Serverless Functions with SSR pages